OshaFoster/portfolio/README.md

 #Osha's Portfolio!

+A basic introduction to Osha as web developer!

-Please look around!
+Have a look around!

-Built using: React, HTML, CSS.
+Built With: React, HTML, CSS.